LocalEpi/LEMMA/README.md

 - James Peng - UC San Francisco
 - Maya L. Petersen - UC Berkeley

+We are in the process of moving our model fitting from R to Stan.
+Our Stan implementation is based on the "Santa Cruz County COVID-19 Model" (https://github.com/jpmattern/seir-covid19) by Jann Paul Mattern (UC Santa Cruz) and Mikala Caton (Santa Cruz County Health Services Agency).
+We are very grateful to Paul and Mikala for generously sharing their code and helping us.

 ## Installation
 1. Install RStudio. (https://rstudio.com/products/rstudio/download/#download)
 2. Create a folder to store your LEMMA inputs and outputs.
 For example, create a folder "MyFolder" within Documents.